Plain English Breakdown

 Changes to Parish Ordinance Penalties

-This act changes the maximum penalties for violating parish ordinances, increasing fines and jail time.
+This act changes the maximum penalties for violating parish ordinances, increasing fines and jail time in certain parishes.

 What This Bill Does

-- Adds that industrial properties in Jefferson Parish can face higher fines of up to $25,000 for their first violation and up to $50,000 for any later violations.
+- Adds special penalties for industrial properties in Jefferson Parish that can go up to $50,000 for repeat violations.

 Who It Names or Affects

-- People who break parish rules in Jefferson Parish.
+- People who break parish ordinances in Louisiana.

 Terms To Know